Sesame

 Pro Tips

-- Keep away from heat sources and direct sunlight to prevent oil oxidation
+- Keep away from heat and light to prevent oil degradation

 Origin & Heritage